debrouwere/social-shares/README.rst

 .. code:: sh

-    # fetch count for all supported platforms, try up to three times
+    # fetch count for all supported platforms,
+    # try again once (the default) for platforms that fail
     $ socialshares http://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/

     # fetch only facebook and twitter